Ministry-of-Silly-Scripts/codewars-js-catsShelves/NOTES.md

 - domain discussion ✅
 - perform the 'canary' test just to check if the structure works construction ✅
 - it should return 0 for start shelf 1 and finish shelf 1 ✅
+- it should return 1 for start shelf 1 and finish shelf 2 ✅